When To Leave Public Accounting and What To Look For

 This doesn’t mean you should settle for a role that leaves you overworked and stressed.
 Instead, focus on finding a position with periodic bursts of busyness instead of perpetual ones and opportunities to learn, grow, and challenge yourself.

-• Can you share an example of how you’ve helped an employee reach their career goals?
+• “Can you share a specific example of how you’ve helped someone on your team advance their career?”

-Passion for the Product or Service
+A Passion for the Product or Service

 Company Culture, Growth, Reputation